Your physiology has shifted. Your strategy must, too.

 A woman in her mid-40s came to us after years of doing what had always worked: eating less, training harder, and tightening her routine — only to find that her weight continued climbing, her recovery worsened, and her sleep no longer restored her.
 Her history and labs initially pointed toward insulin resistance as the likely driver.
 But her evaluation told a different story: a stress-dominant pattern, compounded by perimenopausal hormonal shifts, was the upstream cause.
 The conventional approach — more restriction, more exercise — would have deepened the very physiology driving her resistance.
 We did not begin with a deficit.
 We began by stabilizing sleep and nervous system regulation.
 Once that foundation was in place, intentional fat-loss work became productive for the first time in years.

-Her evaluation revealed that recovery needed to come before restriction.
-The starting point changes based on what the evaluation reveals.
-The clinical logic does not.
 You do not need to figure this out on your own.
 That is what the Metabolic Evaluation is for.

-Take the Next Step
+Take the next step

 The Adaptive Defense Model is the clinical logic.
 Your Metabolic Evaluation is where it becomes specific to you — your labs, your hormonal patterns, your metabolic history, assessed together to determine what needs to happen first.

-The Metabolic Rebuild
+The Metabolic Evaluation

 Schedule a Discovery Visit